2010 United States census: Technology

 In 2005, Lockheed Martin won a six-year, $500 million contract to capture and standardize data for the census.
 The contract included systems, facilities, and staffing.
 The final value of that contract was in excess of one billion dollars.
 Information technology was about a quarter of the projected $11.3 billion cost of the decennial census.
 The use of high-speed document scanning technology, such as ImageTrac scanners developed by IBML, helped Lockheed Martin complete the project on schedule and under budget.

-Due to the rise in social media and cell-phone usage in the U.S., the Census Bureau used research gathered through a cell-phone study in order to target media and adds to populations that were nonrespondents and promote census participation.
+Due to the rise in social media and cell-phone usage in the U.S., the Census Bureau used research gathered through a cell-phone study in order to target media and ads to populations that were nonrespondents and promote census participation.
 This study also helped gauge the mindset of those who fail to respond, trying to figure out why.

 This was the first census to use hand-held computing devices with GPS capability, although they were only used for the address canvassing operation.
 Enumerators (information gatherers) that had operational problems with the device understandably made negative reports.
 During the 2009 Senate confirmation hearings for Robert Groves, President Obama's Census Director appointee, there was much mention of contracting problems but very little criticism of the units themselves.
 The Census Bureau chose to conduct the primary operation, Non-Response Follow Up (NRFU), without using the handheld computing devices.